-Younger children (1-6) are dying to be just like daddy or mummy and often offer to help.
+Younger children (under six years old) are dying to be just like daddy or mummy and often offer to help.
 This is a golden opportunity.
 Use it.
 Some creative thinking may need to be involved: the task you’re doing may be dangerous or messy or perhaps you’re in a hurry and just know that involving your child will likely increase the mess quotient as well as taking longer.
 But try to find an aspect of the task that the child can safely do.

 If you’re peeling potatoes for example, form a small production line and ask the child to take the rinsed potatoes out of the sink, shake them off and put them in a bowl.
 Little events like this through the week will blur the line between work and play and begin to build positive habits.
 It’s brainwashing, but in a good way!